DrChat/buddyalloc/README.md

-# `alloc_buddy_simple`: A simple "buddy allocator" for bare-metal Rust
+# `buddyalloc`: A simple "buddy allocator" for bare-metal Rust

 Are you using Rust on bare metal with `#[no_std]`?
 Do you lack even a working `malloc` and `free`?
-Would you like to have a Rust-compatible allocator that works with `libcollections`?
+Would you like to have a Rust-compatible allocator that works with `core::alloc`?

-*WARNING:* OK, you shouldn't use `libcollections` for anything serious in kernel space, because it will panic if you ever run out of memory.
-But if you just want to use a `Vec` or two at startup time, on a well-understood system, it's very convenient, and maybe you're willing to live with the consequences.

 This is a simple [buddy allocator][] that you can use a drop-in replacement for Rust's regular allocators.
 It's highly experimental and may corrupt